The School of Medicine has many needs that can be addressed by philanthropy at different levels of support.

 We believe we have a responsibility to provide meaningful scholarship support to the medical students who study in the tradition of the Medical College of Virginia.

-- In academic year 2020, the School of Medicine awarded more than $3.48 million in merit- and need-based scholarship support, including $1.89 million in privately funded scholarships.
+- In the 2021-22 academic year, the School of Medicine awarded more than $3.8 million in merit- and need-based scholarship support, including $1.97 million in privately funded scholarships.

 Training physicians who reflect the diverse populations they serve is essential to the School of Medicine’s mission to improve the quality of health care for all people.